crosetto/AutomaticDifferentiation/README.md

 constexpr auto expr_dd = D(D(expr));
 ```

-We will show then how we can use "constexpr lambdas" and "constexpr if" to rewrite the same thing, and we show an extension of the grammar, including multivariate polynomials and constant functions, so that we can take partial derivatives of polynomials like
+We will show then how we can use "constexpr lambdas" and "constexpr if" to rewrite the same thing, and we show an extension of the algebra, including multivariate polynomials and constant functions, so that we can take partial derivatives of polynomials like
 ```C++
 auto expr = x*x*y+x*y*y*c(4.)+y*c(1.)+x;
 auto dx = Dx(expr);